Flash Game — Spinner/Slider specification

 Overview/Goals

-to complete a graphical control for an online board game.
+Flex or Flash developer wanted to complete a Flex/Flash graphical control component for an online board game.

-The control is a spinner, like those used in board games.
+The user interface component is a game spinner, like those used in typical board games.
 The game is for players from age five through adult, and the purpose is music education.

 Spinner/slider prototype

-• a slider thumb that the user can drag (within vertical and horizontal constraints)
+1. a slider thumb that the user drags (within vertical and horizontal constraints)

-1. the thumb 'eases' back to center on mouse up
+2. the thumb returns to center on mouse up, with an 'ease' effect

-The contracter is to a spinner object in an ActionScript 3.0 file (.ai) while addressing the following goals:
+The developer may use existing graphics and code as a starting point, and is to create a spinner object in an Flash or Flex ActionScript 3.0 file (.ai) while addressing the following goals:

-(i.e. the skin is easily redefined by a CSS reference ... or changed by attribute):
+(i.e. the presentation is easily redefined by a CSS reference ... or changed by attribute):

 • allow the arrow image, text labels, background color to be skinned